-Tendayi Achiume is Assistant Professor of Law at UCLA School of Law.
+Tendayi Achiume is Professor of Law at UCLA School of Law.
 She is also a Research Associate with the African Centre for Migration and Society at the University of Witwatersrand.
 The current focus of her work is the global governance of racism and xenophobia; and the legal and ethical implications of colonialism for contemporary international migration.
 In November 2017, the United Nations Human Rights Council appointed Professor Achiume the UN Special Rapporteur on Contemporary Forms of Racism, Racial Discrimination, Xenophobia and Related Intolerance, making her the first woman to serve in this role.

 Professor Achiume has directed the International Human Rights Clinic (IHRC) at UCLA since Fall 2013.
 Prior to her current appointment, she was the second recipient of the Binder Clinical Teaching Fellowship at UCLA School of Law.

 Joseph Berra is Human Rights in the Americas Project Director with the Promise Institute for Human Rights at UCLA School of Law.
 His teaching and research interests include immigrant rights, international human rights, and the rights of Indigenous and Afrodescendent peoples in Central America.
 Berra coordinates projects with organizational partners in the U.S. and Latin America to engage students in human rights advocacy and the Inter-American system for human rights.
 Current projects include collaboration with Indigenous organizations resisting extractivist industries in their territories, litigation at the Inter-American Commission for Human Rights, and research on the human rights challenges faced by Indigenous migrants in the U.S. detention and immigration systems.